btxTruong/talks/_proposals/topics/wip/observer-pattern.md

     - in node there is an `EventEmitter` object
     - the more i drew out what i had, it started to look like it

+- in the real world... if this loosk familiar
-- this loosk familiar, flask does this
+  - flask does this
+  - django signals use the observer pattern
   - what else uses the observer pattern?
     - DOM, UIs, PPB?